Table of contents

 No. If you refinanced with HARP, you are not eligible to use this program, since it is meant for those who didn’t get a chance to use HARP.

 As with all loan options, it pays to shop around.
 HLRO financing rates at this time are generally in line with other refinancing options.
-Get an HLRO rate quote here.
+Contact us today to find out if you qualify for a HIRO refinance and to check the current rates.

 Fannie Mae works with lenders nationwide, so there is no problem getting High LTV Refi Option information.